yurijmikhalevich/rclip/README.md

 brew install yurijmikhalevich/tap/rclip
 ```

-**Note:** We only support and provide prebuilt binaries for Apple Silicon (arm64).
+**Note:** We only support and provide prebuilt bottles for Apple Silicon (arm64).
 You may try building brew rclip for Intel-based Macs yourself or try an alternative installation option below.

 <details>
   <summary>Alternative option (<code>pip</code>)</summary>